kapiosk/Guides/TIG/Telegraf.md

 sudo apt install telegraf -y
 ```

-After the installation is complete, start the telegraf service and enable it to launch everytime at system startup.
+After the installation is complete, start the telegraf service and enable it to launch every time at system startup.

 ```bash
 sudo systemctl start telegraf